-With the London underground, buses and trains you can make the most of exploring the area.
-To travel on London Transport you will need to purchase an Oyster Card which will allow you to board the bus and use the Underground (tube).
-As a full time student you are entitled to a ‘Student Oyster Photocard’ which gives a 30% discount on Travel cards, Bus & Tram passes.
-Click here for more information
+With the London underground, buses and trains at your disposal, you can make the most of exploring the area.
+To travel on London transport, you’ll need to purchase an Oyster Card which will allow you to board the bus and use the Underground (tube).
+As a full-time student, you’re entitled to a ‘Student Oyster Photocard’ which gives a 30% discount on travel cards and bus and tram passes.

-London is a safe area in which to live.
-However, it is worth taking personal safety into account wherever you might be.
-These are some tips for staying safe.
-Click here for more information
+London is a safe place to live, but it’s always worth taking personal safety into account wherever you are.
+Read our tips for staying safe.

-We are extremely proud of all our graduates and the ICMP Graduation Ceremony, which takes place in October/November each year.
-It is an opportunity for us to celebrate the success of all our students with their family and friends.
-This is a formal event, which, includes the presentation of awards for the most improved and best overall student on each course, performances by graduating students and a drinks reception.
+The ICMP Awards Ceremony takes place in October/November each year.
+It’s an opportunity for all our students to celebrate their success with their family and friends.
+This is a formal event and includes a presentation of awards across each course for the most improved and best overall student, plus performances by graduating students and a drinks reception.

-In addition, if you are studying on a course validated by our University partners, you are also invited to attend their own graduation ceremony complete with traditional cap and gown.
+If you’re studying on a course validated by one of our university partners, you’ll be invited to attend an additional graduation ceremony on their campus, complete with traditional cap and gown.